KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 > “Feel from the end, not toward it.”

 ---
+---
 *Resistance is a shadow at the edge of light.
-Naming, breathing, and releasing—these are the gentle hands that open the window to freedom.*
+Naming, breathing, forgiving—these are the gentle hands that open the window to freedom.*
 ---
-### **Key Eight — The Triad of Non-Resistance**
+### **Key Eight — The Triad of Non-Resistance (with Ho'oponopono)**

-**(The most practical tool for dissolving tension)**
+**(The most practical tool for dissolving tension and restoring peace)**

-Whenever resistance arises, use three steps:
+Whenever resistance or emotional pain arises, use this threefold approach:

 1. **Name it.**
    “There is tension.
 There is fear.
 There is contraction.”